Buffalo herd standing in a grassland against a backdrop of towering sand dunes.

 Reconnecting Long-Severed Ties

 Since time out of living memory, buffalo and Indigenous Peoples have had a critical relationship across North America as stewards of the lands and waters on which a diversity of life depends.
-By the late 1800s, this relationship was severely disrupted: buffalo were slaughtered to near extinction and Indigenous Peoples had been largely forced into life on reservations, separated from the once great herds that were hunted to the thinnest edge of survival.
+By the late 1800s, this relationship was severely disrupted: buffalo were slaughtered to near extinction, and Indigenous Peoples had been largely forced into life on reservations, separated from the once great herds that were hunted to the thinnest edge of survival.

 The people suffered from the separation, as did the lands and waters.
 The restoration of American buffalo to their traditional grazing lands under the auspices of their traditional stewards is part of knitting up long-severed connections—environmental, cultural and economic.

-Tribes and Native communities create the infrastructure needed to restore buffalo geographically across the country, preserving unique genetics and thousands of years of knowledge about maintaining the relationship between buffalo and their Native relatives.
+Tribal Nations and Native communities create the infrastructure needed to restore buffalo geographically across the country, preserving unique genetics and thousands of years of knowledge about maintaining the relationship between buffalo and their Native relatives.